 Creating Company Styles will also take you less than a minute.
-Just drag the Sheet Formats that you would like to use to the right and Drew will create Company Styles for your.
-We just ask you to check if we bundled the Sheet formats correctly and if the name of the Company Styles are correct.
+Just drag the Sheet Formats that you would like to use to the right and Drew will create Company Styles for you.
+We just ask you to check if we bundled the Sheet formats correctly and if the names of the Company Styles are correct.
 That is all you need to do.

-Do you prefer to do a deep dive in the settings?
+Do you prefer to do a deep dive into the settings?
 We offer you this option when you finish the wizard.